MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityLeashableComponent.md

 - **leashHolder**: [*Entity*](Entity.md)

   The entity to leash this entity to.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
->
-> Throws if the entity to leash to is over the max distance, and if the player is dead or in spectator mode.
+  - Throws if the entity to leash to is over the max distance, and if the player is dead or in spectator mode.

 ### **unleash**
 `